 - a.
-An Adaptive Management Plan shall be submitted on or before 54 months from the effective date of the permit (EDP) if any of the following occurs:. - i.
-A Final PCCMP Report determines that the implemented CSO control measures do not meet the final required percent capture as per Part IV.G.9.e. above; and/or. - ii.
-A permittee requests to modify the implementation schedule and/or CSO control measures in the implementation schedule. - A new Financial Capability Assessment determines that the permittee's financial conditions have changed.
+An Adaptive Management Plan shall be submitted on or before 54 months from the effective date of the permit (EDP) if any of the following occurs: - i.
+An Interim or the Final PCCMP Report determines that the implemented CSO control measures do not meet the interim required percent capture or the final required percent capture as per Part IV.G.9.e. above;. - ii.
+A permittee requests to modify the implementation schedule and/or CSO control measures in the implementation schedule; and/or - iii.
+The precipitation trends required in Part IV.H.1 above demonstrates a change in the assumptions used in the development of the LTCP. - b.
+If an Interim or the Final PCCMP Report determines that the implemented CSO control measures do not meet the interim required percent capture or the final required percent capture, the Adaptive Management Plan shall include:.

-- b.
-If the Final PCCMP Report determines that the implemented CSO control measures do not meet the final required percent capture, the Adaptive Management Plan shall include:. - i.
-Modified or additional CSO control measures that will be to achieve the final required percent capture;. - ii.
-A detailed analysis and a modified implementation plan and schedule of the CSO control measures; and. - iii.
-Inclusion of any adaptive management modifications based on the Final PCCMP Report. - c.
+- i.
+Modified or additional CSO control measures that will be implemented to achieve the interim required percent capture or the final required percent capture;. - ii.
+A detailed analysis and a modified implementation plan and schedule of the CSO control measures; and - iii.
+Inclusion of any adaptive management modifications based on an Interim or the Final PCCMP Report. - c.
 If a permittee requests to modify the implementation schedule and/or CSO control measures in the implementation schedule by incorporating new technologies, group similar control measures to reduce cost, increase wet weather, change the order of the control measures and/or accelerate the schedule.
-If such a request, the Adaptive Management Plan shall include:. - i.
-A detailed analysis of the modified and/or new CSO control measures including verification that the final required percent capture will be achieved; and. - ii.
+If such a request is made, the Adaptive Management Plan shall include:. - i.
+A detailed analysis of the modified and/or new CSO control measures including verification that the interim required percent capture or the final required percent capture will be achieved; and. - ii.
 A modified implementation plan and schedule of the CSO control measures.